 Luca Giuliani, Rector of the Wissenschaftskolleg

-Peter Hammerstein, President of the Fellows' Club and Professor at the Institute for Theoretical Biology, Humboldt-Universität zu Berlin
+Peter Hammerstein, Professor at the Institute for Theoretical Biology, Humboldt-Universität zu Berlin